-New Pneumococcal Vaccines: Everything You Need to Know
+New Pneumococcal Vaccines: Important Facts to Know

 The next generation of pneumococcal vaccines is here, offering new vaccine options for physicians to protect patients from a disease that still sends about 1.3 million people in the U.S. to emergency rooms each year.
 While welcome, these new vaccines include overlapping serotypes and recommended target groups, which may make clinical decision-making more confusing.